top of page

 Variables

-Variables involve our sensory processing and perspective.
+Variables involve our sensory processing and perspective, which may overlap Autism, ADHD and other ND tendencies.

-• Leftness is generally Neurotypical more active and masculine in nature..
+• Leftness is generally Neurotypical more active and masculine in nature.
 It's very focused and detail oriented.

 Human Design can help us the release and reframe the labels of our "disorder".
 So look at your Design as perfect as it is…which means that you are Perfect as you are.